stackhpc/ansible-slurm-appliance/environments/README.md

 Shared configuration for all environments.
 This is not intended to be used as a standalone environment, hence the README does *not* detail how to provision the infrastructure.
-This environment generally should not be edited.
+This environment should not be edited, except as part of upstreaming new features or bug fixes.

 ## site

-Provides the base configuration for all subsequent `cookiecutter` created environments, including configuration for provisioning infrastructure.
-Site specific configuration should generally be edited here, unless it is specific to a particular cookiecutter environment, in which case it should be set in that environment.
+Provides the base configuration for all subsequent `cookiecutter` created environments, including OpenTofu configurations for infrastructure.
+In general, most local customisations should be made by adding to this environment. be edited here, unless it is specific to a particular cookiecutter environment, in which case it should be set in that environment.